The Most Recognized Global Youth Competition! 2026 AMC8 Math Contest: Content and Common Mistakes?

 Electronic Certificate Download 6-8 weeks after the exam

-The 2026 AMC8 syllabus has undergone significant innovation, placing greater emphasis on interdisciplinary application and advanced logical reasoning skills.
+The AMC 8 syllabus places strong emphasis on interdisciplinary application and logical reasoning skills.
 Below is a detailed analysis of each module.

 2.1 Percentage Distribution and Changes Across the Four Modules

-Percentage distribution of each module in the 2026 AMC8:
+Approximate percentage distribution of each module in the AMC 8:

 Module Percentage Core Changes and New Topics